slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Never confuse education with intelligence, you can have a PHD and still be an idiot."
 -- Richard Feynman [1918]*

+> *"When stupidity is considered patriotism, it is unsafe to be intelligent."
+-- Isaac Asimov [1920]*

 > *"Andy Warhol is the only genius I’ve ever known with an IQ of 60."
 -- Gore Vidal [1925]*